GjjvdBurg/paper2remarkable/README.md

 following sources:

 - an arXiv url (either ``arxiv.org/abs/...`` or ``arxiv.org/pdf/...``)
+- a PubMed Central url (either to the HTML or the PDF)
 - a url to a PDF file
 - a local file.